 Adults and children were always gathered around the tiny houses, watching the miniature train travel round and round the Christmas village, while the magnetized ice skaters did their figure eights over the glass ice, and the little light polls shined bright around the village people.

-I could have stood and stared at the village for hours, noticing all the fun little details.
+I could have stood and stared at the Christmas village people for hours, noticing all the fun little details, dreaming up backstories for the villagers.
 It would never fail though, after a while my hand would involuntarily start to raise and suddenly my fingers would almost touch one of the tiny people.
 Mother, ever watchful, would say in a hushed, stern voice, “Don’t touch!” and I’d be drug away to continue our Christmas shopping excursion.

 Fancy no-touch Christmas Village